benamie/gee_labs/Lab 01/Lab01.md

     Map.addLayer(image, {}, 'Original image');
     ```

 4. Expand the image object that is printed to the console by clicking on the dropdown triangles.
 Expand the property called `bands` and expand one of the bands (0, for example).
-Note that the CRS transform is stored in the `crs_transform` property underneath the band dropdown and the CRS is stored in the `crs` property, which references an EPSG code.  ** EPSG Codes** EPSG codes are 4-5 digit numbers that represent CRS definitions, of which each code represents a particular definition.
-The acronym EPGS, comes from the (now defunct) European Petroleum Survey Group.
-The CRS of our image is [EPSG:26917](https://spatialreference.org/ref/epsg/nad83-utm-zone-17n/).
-You can often learn more about those [EPSG codes](http://www.epsg-registry.org/) from [thespatialreference.org](http://spatialreference.org/).
-The CRS transform is a list  `[m00, m01, m02, m10, m11, m12]`  in the notation of [this reference](http://docs.oracle.com/javase/7/docs/api/java/awt/geom/AffineTransform.html).
+Note that the CRS transform is stored in the `crs_transform` property underneath the band dropdown and the CRS is stored in the `crs` property, which references an EPSG code.

+5. **EPSG Codes** are 4-5 digit numbers that represent a particular CRS definition.
+The acronym EPSG comes from the (now defunct) European Petroleum Survey Group, but is still widely used.
+The CRS of this individual image is [EPSG:26917](https://spatialreference.org/ref/epsg/nad83-utm-zone-17n/).
+You can learn more about those EPSG codes from [the EPSG homepage](https://epsg.org/home.html).

+6. The CRS transform is a list  `[m00, m01, m02, m10, m11, m12]`  that defines how to to map pixel coordinates to their associated spherical coordinate through an affine transformation - this is outside of the scope of this class, but more information can be found at [Rasterio](https://rasterio.readthedocs.io/en/latest/topics/georeferencing.html), which provides detailed documentation for the popular Python library designed for working with geospatial data.

-5. In addition to using the dropdowns, you can also access these data programmatically with the `.projection()` method:
+7. In addition to using the dropdowns, you can also access these data programmatically with the `.projection()` method:

     ```javascript
     // Display the projection of band 0 print('Inspect the projection of band 0:', image.select(0).projection());
     ```

-6. Note that the projection can differ by band, which is why it's good practice to inspect the projection of individual image bands.
-(If you call `.projection()` on an image for which the projection differs by band, you'll get an error.)
-Explore the `ee.Projection` docs to learn about useful methods offered by the `Projection` object.
-(To play with projections offline, try [this tool](http://www.giss.nasa.gov/tools/gprojector/).)
+8. Note that the projection can differ by band, which is why it's good practice to inspect the projection of individual image bands.

+9. Note that if you call `.projection()` on an image for which the projection differs by band you will get an error.
+Exchange the NAIP imagery with the Planet SkySat MultiSpectral image collection - note that the error occurs because the 'P' band has a different pixel size than the others.

+10. Explore the `ee.Projection` docs to learn about useful methods offered by the `Projection` object.
+To work with projections offline, try [this tool](http://www.giss.nasa.gov/tools/gprojector/).

 # Section 2: Digital Image Visualization